rolancon/key-value/README.md

 Key-Value, or K-V for short, is a small data description language that standardizes the notation of key-value pairs.
 K-V is extended by the [Confetti](https://github.com/rolancon/confetti) data format.
 The file extension for files that contain K-V data is _kv_.

 The data in a K-V file consists of one or more key-value pairs, simply called pairs from now on, where the key gives context for (describes) the value.
-Te syntax of K-V for pairs is limited to the character set and [whitespace rules](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#whitespace) of [Lazycode](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#lazycode), the syntax of values is extended to the character set of [Minicode](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#minicode).
+The syntax of K-V for pairs is limited to the character set and [whitespace rules](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#whitespace) of [Lazycode](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#lazycode), the syntax of values is extended to the character set of [Minicode](https://github.com/rolancon/lazycode-minicode/blob/main/README.md#minicode).

 ## Terms